tisidro/Passport-Auth/README.md

 # Passport-Auth
-Simple registration and login with Passport Auth - no database , just store users in a local variable for this learning and practice exercise.
+Simple registration and login with Passport Authentication with session() - no database , just store users in a local variable for this learning and practice exercise.